ZaneDubya/MedievaLandsPublic/docs/privacy-policy.md

 To correct or delete your information, please contact us at ###.
 Deletion of your information will result in the termination of your account.
 We may not be able to delete your information if it is necessary to comply with legal obligations, resolve disputes, and enforce our contracts.

 <b>Security of your information.</b>
 The Developers have taken steps to secure information that you submit to us.
-The steps taken are reasonable in light of the fact that this service has been created by one person.
+The steps taken are reasonable in light of the fact that this service has been created by one person who is not a professional programmer or security professional.

 <b>Location of the Developers.</b>
 The Developers maintain facilities and conduct business in the United Statesm.
 If you are a visitor from outside the United States, the personal information you provide will be transferred to, stored, and processed within the United States.
 If you wish to enforce rights that apply to this information that are unique to your jurisdiction, you must do so through e-mail to ###.